Rahu Temple in Uttarakhand | History and Location 2026

 The Birth of the Paithani Mandir and the Penance of Rahu

 It is thought that Rahu completed extreme penance for Lord Shiva inside the location of Paithani.
-This penance took place close to the confluence of the Seligad and Nawalika rivers, where the temple stands these days.
+This penance took place close to the confluence of the Siyuligad and Nawalika rivers, where the temple stands these days.
 Pleased with Rahu’s devotion, Lord Shiva bestowed upon him the electricity of a planet and a cosmic role.

 Therefore, both Shiva and Rahu are worshipped collectively here, which distinguishes it from different temples in India.
 It is likewise believed that this location was formerly known as Rathkshetra, and later it became named Paithani after the call of Rahu’s extended family, “Paithinasi”.